 - a) Art materials and activities are available for children daily

-- When finished, show the child how to use the Lego block using the paper and paints.
+- When finished, show the children how to use the Lego block using the paper and paints.

-- Display the pumpkins around the classroom for children and parents to view.
+- Display the pumpkins around the classroom for children and families to view.

-- Observe and record the child’s fine motor skills.
+- Observe and record the children’s fine motor skills.
 Were they able to grasp the Lego and use it as a stamp?
-Take photos of the activity to place in the child’s portfolio along with your anecdotal notes.
+Take photos of the activity to place in the children’s portfolio along with your anecdotal notes.